Why is PCI DSS Compliance Important?

 There are 12 primary requirements by PCI DSS, 78 base requirements, and a total of 400 test procedures designed to keep consumer data safe from unauthorized third parties.
 Businesses that follow and meet all the above requirements are considered PCI compliant.

-And while the law doesn’t mandate PCI compliance, it’s considered mandatory via court precedent.
+And while the law doesn’t mandate compliance, it’s considered mandatory via court precedent.
 In other words, the court has established some binding rules based on previous and related case rulings.

 To fully understand what being compliant entails, let’s look at the requirements or security best practices mandated by credit card companies.

 PCI Security Best Practices

 The 12 security requirements that are the defining structure of PCI compliance are grouped into six primary areas.
 These requirements seek to achieve each of the following:

 - Build and run a secure data infrastructure and systems – this involves using firewalls and anti-malware software and applications.